jrash/treescaper-wrappers/README.md

  * AffinityCom[number].nex.con: consensus tree of an affinity community
  * AffinityCom[number].nex.con.pdf: pdf of consensus tree of an affinity community

+## treescaperWrapperKnownPlateau.py

+Useful if you have found the plateau with the automatic search function of the treescaper GUI.
+If you enter the lambda values where the plateau was found for both affinity and covariance matrices, you will get all the useful output files of treescaperWrapperV2.py.

+Usage: treescaperWrapperKnownPlateau.py [model] [plateau] [network] [rooted]
+ * [model] can be CNM/CPM/ERNM/NNM
+ * [plateau] is a numeric lambda value
+ * [network] can be Covariance or Affinity
+ * [rooted] is binary

+Output files: same as treescaperWrapperV2.py

+## AffinityCommunities.py

+Usage: AffinityCommunities.py 'Path/To/Treeset' [model] [plateau]
+ * [model] can be CNM/CPM/ERNM/NNM
+ * [plateau] is a numeric lambda value

+Output files:

+AffinityCom[number].nex: a nexus file of the trees in an affinity community AffinityCom[number].nex.con: consensus tree of an affinity community AffinityCom[number].nex.con.pdf: pdf of consensus tree of an affinity community AffinityCommunitiesTreeCount.txt: a file to count the frequency and relative frequency of trees in each affinity community

 # Example worklow